Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 This is where the low-FODMAP diet and the low-histamine diet part ways hard.

-I've written extensively about soy sauce on the sister site.
 Soy sauce is high in histamine because fermentation, the same process that strips out the FODMAPs, lets histamine accumulate over months of aging.
-Tamari can actually test higher in histamine than regular soy sauce because it's often aged longer.
+Tamari can test higher in histamine than regular soy sauce because it's often aged longer.
 If histamine intolerance is part of your picture, coconut aminos are usually the better move despite the tighter FODMAP serving size.

-If you're not sure whether you're dealing with IBS, SIBO, or histamine intolerance, this post walks through the differences.
+If it's unclear whether the underlying issue is IBS, SIBO, or histamine intolerance, this post walks through the differences.

 What this looks like in practice

-If you're newer to all this, this explainer on what FODMAPs actually are covers the groundwork.
+For readers newer to all this, this explainer on what FODMAPs are covers the groundwork.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.